 Based on the real courtship between Kumail Nanjiani and Emily V. Gordon, The Big Sick (2017) tells the story of aspiring comedian Kumail (Nanjiani), who meets graduate student Emily (Kazan) after one of his standup sets.
 Their blossoming relationship complicates the path that has been laid out for Kumail by his traditional Pakistani Muslim parents.
 When Emily is beset with a mystery illness, Kumail is forced to navigate a new relationship with Emily’s parents, Beth and Terry (Holly Hunter and Ray Romano), while dealing with the emotional tug-of-war between his family’s wishes and his romantic relationship.

-This Script to Screen presentation of The Big Sick will be followed by a Q&A with Screenwriters Emily V. Gordon & Kumail Nanjiani (Oscar®-Nominees for Best Original Screenplay and WGA Nominees for Best Original Screenplay).
-The event will be moderated by Pollock Theater Director Matt Ryan.
+This Script to Screen presentation of The Big Sick was followed by a Q&A with Screenwriters Emily V. Gordon & Kumail Nanjiani (Oscar®-Nominees for Best Original Screenplay and WGA Nominees for Best Original Screenplay).
+The event was moderated by Pollock Theater Director Matt Ryan.

 Screenwriter Emily V. Gordon